mikeshulman/narya/README.md

 ## Parsing

 The parser supports arbitrary mixfix operations with associativities and precedences, although at present these have to be defined (like everything else) using the OCaml interface.
 We prefer to say "tightness" instead of "precedence", to make it clear that higher numbers bind more tightly.
-Tightnesses are floating-point values; ∞ and −∞ are reserved for internal use, while NaN is used for "closed" notations (those that start and end with a symbol rather than a term) which can occur anywhere and thus don't need a tightness.
-More generally, notations can be either left-closed or left-open, and either right-closed or right-open, and tightness and associativity are only relevant on the open side(s).
+Tightnesses are *dyadic rational numbers*, including ω and −ω that are reserved for internal use.
+Notations can be either left-closed or left-open, and either right-closed or right-open, and tightness and associativity are only relevant on the open side(s).
+An infix notation is one that is open on both sides; a prefix notation is closed on the left and open on the right; a postfix notation is open on the left and closed on the right; and a "closed" or "outfix" notation is closed on both sides.
 The built-in notations are:

 - `( M )` – Parentheses for grouping (a closed notation).
 - `Type` – The unique universe (currently we have type-in-type).
 - `M N` – Function application (left-associative).
 - `x ↦ M` – Lambda-abstraction.
 The unicode ↦ can be replaced by ASCII `|->`.
 - `x y z ↦ M` – Iterated lambda-abstraction.
+- `x ⤇ M` – Higher-dimensional lambda-abstraction (see below).
 - `(x : M) → N` – Pi-type.
 The unicode → can be replaced by ASCII `->`.
 - `(x : M) (y z : N) (w : P) → Q` – Multivariable Pi-type.
 - `M → N` – Non-dependent function-type (right-associative).